lamhq/tech-notes/pages/devops/aws/serverless/lambda/dev.md

 AWS SDK comes with every Lambda function by default.

-## Lambda Layers

-A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.

-With layers, you can use libraries in your function without needing to include them in your deployment package.

-A function can use up to 5 layers at a time.

-Layers are extracted to the `/opt` directory in the function execution environment.

-Each runtime looks for libraries in a different location under `/opt`, depending on the language.

 ## Lambda Aliases

 Lambda aliases are pointers to a specific Lambda version.